garethr/prodder/README.md

       Then the output should contain "Client-initiated Renegotiations: Rejected" And the output should contain "Secure Renegotiation: Supported"

+Here is a very short [video on asciinema](http://asciinema.org/a/6565) of some of the tests in action.

 As for what all the tests are doing, I'd recommend reading the test output or the features in the `features` directory.

 ## Advanced usage